Fullerene: Predictions and limited observations

 The icosahedral C_{60}H_{60} cage was mentioned in 1965 as a possible topological structure.
 Eiji Osawa predicted the existence of C_{60} in 1970.
 He noticed that the structure of a corannulene molecule was a subset of the shape of a football, and hypothesised that a full ball shape could also exist.
 Japanese scientific journals reported his idea, but neither it nor any translations of it reached Europe or the Americas.

-Also in 1970, R. W. Henson (then of the UK Atomic Energy Research Establishment) proposed the C_{60} structure and made a model of it.
+Also in 1970, R. W. Henson (former member of the UK Atomic Energy Research Establishment) proposed the C_{60} structure and made a model of it.
 Unfortunately, the evidence for that new form of carbon was very weak at the time, so the proposal was met with skepticism, and was never published.
 It was acknowledged only in 1999.

-In 1973, independently from Henson, a group of scientists from the USSR made a quantum-chemical analysis of the stability of C_{60} and calculated its electronic structure.
+In 1973, independently from Henson, D. A. Bochvar and E. G. Galpern made a quantum-chemical analysis of the stability of C_{60} and calculated its electronic structure.
 The paper was published in 1973, but the scientific community did not give much importance to this theoretical prediction.

 Around 1980, Sumio Iijima identified the molecule of C_{60} from an electron microscope image of carbon black, where it formed the core of a particle with the structure of a "bucky onion".

-Also in the 1980's at MIT, Mildred Dresselhaus and Morinobu Endo, collaborating with T. Venkatesan, directed studies blasting graphite with lasers, producing carbon clusters of atoms, which would be later identified as "fullerenes."
+Also in the 1980s at MIT, Mildred Dresselhaus and Morinobu Endo, collaborating with T. Venkatesan, directed studies blasting graphite with lasers, producing carbon clusters of atoms, which would be later identified as "fullerenes."